Home EMail Deutsche Version

 (1899-1974)

 Especially in his children's books he emphasized the positive in a human being over and over again.
 His most famoust book is "Emil und die Detektive."
-Other famous books are "Die Konferenz der Tiere", "Das doppelte Lottchen", "Das fliegende Klassenzimmer", "Der 35.
+Other famous books are "Das doppelte Lottchen", "Das fliegende Klassenzimmer", "Der 35.
 Mai", "Das verhexte Telefon" and "Pünktchen und Anton."

 But Kästner was also a writer for adults.
-In his novels he often criticized the exist social conditions.
-To these books count "Der Zauberlehrling", "Drei Männer im Schnee", "Die 13 Monate" and "Fabian."
+In his novels he often criticized the existing social conditions, for example in "Der Zauberlehrling", "Drei Männer im Schnee", "Die 13 Monate" and "Fabian."

-His book "Fabian" for adults was published in 1931 and tells the story of a moralist during the time of the decline of the Weimarer republic and the begin of the Nazis.
+His book "Fabian" for adults was published in 1931 and tells the story of a moralist during the time of the decline of the Weimar republic and the beginning of the Nazis.

 Kästner was very dependent on his mother.
-This was certain one reason that he wasn't "capable" for a relationship.
+This was certainly one reason that he wasn't "capable" of a relationship.
 He developed into a ladykiller and had nearly always several relationships at the same time.
 To found a family was out of question although he had an illegitimate son.
 He almost wrote letters to his mother daily in which he told her about his life.
-He gave the title "Liebes gutes Muttchen - Dear good mother" to these letter and finished it with "Tausend Grüsschen und Küsschen, Dein Junge - Thousand greetings and kisses, your boy".
+He addressed her "Liebes gutes Muttchen - Dear good mother" in these letter and finished them with "Tausend Grüsschen und Küsschen, Dein Junge - Thousand greetings and kisses, your boy".

-Kästner became a not estimated writer, whose poems and the book "Fabian" were burned.
-He became imposed a prohibition for publication.
-Kästner decided to publish his books abroad with a pseudonymous.
-When the Nazis noticed how well Kästner's books sell abroad they relaxed the writing prohibition.
+Kästner became an ostracized writer, whose poems and the book "Fabian" were burned.
+He was prohibited to publish.
+Kästner decided to publish his books abroad under a pseudonymous.
+When the Nazis noticed how well Kästner's books sold abroad they relaxed the writing prohibition.
 Kästner was allowed to write apolitical and amusing stories which were published through a Swiss publishing house.
 In Germany itself it was still forbidden to publish any of his books.

-At the beginning of the 40's he was permitted to write scripts for the German movie but only with his pseudonymous "Bertold Bürger" (e.g. for Münchhausen (43).
+At the beginning of the 40's he was permitted to write scripts for the German movie industry but only under his pseudonymous "Bertold Bürger" (e.g. for Münchhausen (43)).

-Kästner went on nearly effortless from his successes in the 20's and 30's after World War II.
-He wrote among others "Das doppelte Lottchen".
+Kästner went on nearly effortlessly from his successes of the 20's and 30's to success after World War II.
+He wrote, among others, "Das doppelte Lottchen".
 With his novel "Die Konferenz der Tiere" he denounced the madness of armament.

-At the end of his life he gave up more and more against the hopeless history and took shelter in alcohol.
-A suicide in rates.
-He became gullet cancer and died on 29th July 1974.
+At the end of his life he felt more and more hopless about history and took refuge in alcohol.
+A suicide in installments.
+He developed cancer of the esophagus and died on 29th July 1974.